 Hurricanes: In "Escape to Freedom", the Hurricanes were captured by a soccer-obsessed General of a Banana Republic and forced to play against his soccer team.
 It was revealed to the viewers but not to the Hurricanes (albeit it's implied the team's owner suspects) Stavros Garkos made an agreement to keep them from showing up for an upcoming game so Garkos' own team, the Garkos Gorgons, would win by default.

 Rocky and Bullwinkle: It doesn't matter who or what's causing trouble in Frostbite Falls or anywhere else in the world.
 In the end, either Boris is always going to be the one causing all the mayhem, or if he isn't the antagonist of the episode, they're going to bring him in to help them out.
+The exception is "The Ruby Yacht", where he does not get involved at all.

 In Tintin and the Lake of Sharks (1972) based on an original story, Tintin and friends faces a criminal organization specializing in making art forgeries lead by the mysterious "Shark King".
 It turns out "Shark King" is Roberto Rastapopoulos, Tintin's most recurring villain.